-The Endangered Species Act, 2001, under Section 6, provides for an Advisory Committee to review the status of species at risk, and to advise the minister on matters related to their designation and re-designation.
-This Committee consists of up to nine (9) members appointed by the Lieutenant-Governor in Council.
-Members serve for a period of two (2) or three (3) years; and are eligible for re-appointment.
+The Endangered Species Act, 2001, under Section 6, provides for an Advisory Committee to review the status of species at risk, and to advise the Minister on matters related to their designation and re-designation.
+This Committee consists of up to nine (9) members appointed to the Lieutenant-Governor in Council.
+Members serve for a period of two (2) or three (3) years; and are eligible for reappointment.
 The committee meets twice a year.
 Members may participate in meetings via telephone or other telecommunication device.

-Minimal qualifications for the appointment of individuals to SSAC include:
+Minimal qualifications for the appointment of individuals to the SSAC include:

-- post-graduate degree from a recognized educational institution in a relevant biological science such as conservation biology, ecology, wildlife management or equivalent expertise in a relevant biological science acquired through a combination of education and experience and current knowledge of relevant biological science; - extensive and current traditional ecological or local knowledge about species in the province and their habitat; - general knowledge about the species of the province; - detailed knowledge of a taxonomic group such as birds, mammals, vascular plants, invertebrates; or, - detailed knowledge of the species of a specific geographic region.
+- Post-graduate degree from a recognized educational institution in a relevant biological science such as conservation biology, ecology, wildlife management or equivalent expertise in a relevant biological science acquired through a combination of education and experience and current knowledge of relevant biological science; - Extensive and current traditional ecological or local knowledge about species in the Province and their habitat; - General knowledge about the species of the Province; - Detailed knowledge of a taxonomic group such as birds, mammals, vascular plants, invertebrates; or, - Detailed knowledge of the species of a specific geographic region.

 Committee members serve as volunteers; however, travel, accommodations, and related costs are provided for within the current account budget of Wildlife Division, Department of Environment and Conservation.
-Annual funding is anticipated to be approximately \$20, 000 from the budget of the Endangered Species Program.
+Annual funding comes from the budget of the Endangered Species Program.